GhostLyrics/ipics2014-essay/essay.markdown

 # DIY OSINT

+## The experiment
+Let's try a little experiment.
+Take some of my information and see what can be learned from here.
+Right on the front of this essay is my e-mail address.
+Let's check the domain it belongs to.
+Okay, now we have have my personal site.

+## Website
+At the first glance, you can learn that I study at the TU Graz (**location, profession**), and that I enjoy writing, so it will probably be easy to find more information.
+You already had my **e-mail address** and my **full name** from the frontpage of this essay.
+However, as can be seen on the site, I have a Twitter account.
+Maybe, let's also look through the last 5 posts on the website, to check what has happened.

+## Twitter
+People are often talkative, rambling and careless on Twitter.
+Let's for the sake of this experiment take a look at the last 200 of my tweets and see which pieces of information can be gained.
+The tweets can - after registering for an API token - be downloaded with `t`[^github-t], a commandline tool for twitter using the following command.[^github-my-csv]

+    t timeline ghostlyrics -n 200 --csv >> timeline.csv.

+[^github-t]: [t - A command-line power tool for Twitter](https://github.com/sferik/t), github, user:sferik, 2014-10-19

+[^github-my-csv]: The `.csv` containing the data set is in the corresponding [github repository](https://github.com/ghostlyrics/ipics2014-essay).

+## There's more.
+Lots more.
+Now, assume that this essay has been completed and published.
+Let's enter "Alexander Skiba about open source intelligence" into the search engine of choice.
+Ah, it points to github.

+TODO: diy section

 # Conclusions

 In closing I would like to draw your attention to two different types of conclusions.
 There's one for InfoSec enthusiasts and one for everyone.